Genius (1991 film): Plot

 1991, Saint Petersburg, last days of the USSR.
 Director of a greengrocery Sergei Nenashev earns money not only with trade, but also with fraud.
-However, he acts as a kind of Robin Hood: the victims of his scams are government officials, and other, often much more dangerous crooks.
+However, he acts as a kind of Robin Hood: the victims of his scams are corrupt government officials, and other, often much more dangerous crooks.
 Some time ago, Nenashev worked at a secret research institution where he authored a number of technical innovations to which application was not found in the conditions of the Soviet economy.
-However now Nenashev with his associates expertly use these "gadgets" in fraud.
+However now Nenashev with his associates expertly uses these "gadgets" in fraud.

-As a result of a "transaction", a batch of "Parabolic antenna's", fake, of course, were sold to Azerbaijanis who trade flowers on the market.
+As a result of a "transaction", a batch of "Parabolic antennas", fake, of course, were sold to Azerbaijanis who trade flowers on the market.
 A little later, having received incriminating videos of the intimate kind featuring businessman Baev (orgy with prostitutes) and theater director Arkhipov (homosexual act with a young waiter), Nenashev starts to blackmail both of them.
 Attempts by the police to arrest Nenashev while he is getting the money are thwarted: each time Sergei finds an ingenious way to outwit the police.

 Nenashev has a teenage daughter from his first marriage, but after the divorce, he is alone.
-Suddenly, at the hairdresser Sergei meets Nastya, a very beautiful girl from a simple working family.
-Parents of Nastya perceive "speculator" Nenashev's flirting in a very negative way, Nastya herself also believes that she is just another "plaything" for the cynical rich man.
-However, a longer acquaintance with Nenashev assures Nastya that Sergei sincerely loves her, and then reciprocal feelings awaken in the girl.
+Suddenly, at the hairdresser's Sergei meets Nastya, a very beautiful girl from a simple working family.
+Nastya's parents strongly disapprove of the "speculator" Nenashev's flirting with their daughter.
+Nastya also believes that she is just another "plaything" for the cynical rich man.
+However, a longer acquaintance with Sergei assures Nastya that he sincerely loves her, and then reciprocal feelings awaken in the girl.